ThoughtWorksInc/DeepLearning.scala/README.md

 ### Functional programming

-DeepLearning.scala 2.0 is based on Monads, which are composable, thus a complex layer can be built from primitive operators.
+DeepLearning.scala 2.0 is based on Monads, which are composable, thus a complex layer can be built from primitive operators or higher order functions like `map`/`reduce`.
 Along with the Monad, we provide an Applicative type class, to perform multiple calculations in parallel.

 For example, the previous example can be rewritten in higher-order function style as following: